ikmdev/gudid-data/README.md

 ## Building and Running

-Follow the steps below to build and run Komet on your local machine:
+Follow the steps below to build and run on your local machine:

 1. Clone the repository from GitHub to your local machine